 Climate Change in Vermont

-CLIMATE CHANGE IN VERMONT

 Lesley-Ann L. Dupigny-Giroux, Jason Shafer, Owen Pollio, Ken Jones

-1.0 PREFACE
+1.0 Preface

 This section of the Climate Action Plan presents the drivers and processes of climate change in the Vermont by focusing on the natural hazards that affect multiple socioeconomic sectors and which directly influence on our resilience as a state.
 In presenting resilience through the dual lenses of inclusion and vulnerability (of peoples, the natural environment and human infrastructure), we honor Abenaki knowledges (Figure 1a) and all ways of knowing (Betts, 2021), as we seek to do no harm (Figure 1b).